Step 1) Verify & Secure Your Brand Name

 Filing Fee: $30.

-You can hire an outside professional service and expect to pay up to $160/year, or get a MA Registered Agent free of charge when you Incorporate with IncFile.
-They handle this along with so much more depending on your startup package.
+You can hire an outside professional service and expect to pay up to $160/year, or get a MA Registered Agent free of charge when you form an LLC through services like IncFile.

 To officially register an LLC, download, fill out and submit the MA LLC Certificate of Organization with the Secretary of the Commonwealth Corporations Division.
 Read it carefully and don't take this step until you're ready to set up shop, ideally.